 with questions or bug reports.

-cannot take responsibility for any problems or damages caused by
+any warranties.
+We cannot take responsibility for any problems or

-your publications, please refer to the Annals of Human Genetics
+publications, please refer to the Annals of Human Genetics paper above.
+In

-paper above.
-In addition, typing citation(package = "Haplin") in R will give you the most recent reference to the Haplin R-library.
+addition, typing citation(package = "Haplin") in R will give you the most recent reference to the Haplin R-package.

 Haplin is written for use with the statistical software R. However, it is

 easy to install and requires no previous knowledge of R. R can be downloaded